xlwings/xlwings/docs/pro/server/server_authentication.rst

 As a summary, here are the components needed to enable SSO:

+1. SSO is only available for Office.js add-ins
-1. You must use Excel 365 so users can login into Office
+2. You must use Excel 365 so users can login into Office
-2.  `Register your add-in as an app on the Microsoft Identity Platform <https://learn.microsoft.com/en-us/office/dev/add-ins/develop/register-sso-add-in-aad-v2>`_
+3.  `Register your add-in as an app on the Microsoft Identity Platform <https://learn.microsoft.com/en-us/office/dev/add-ins/develop/register-sso-add-in-aad-v2>`_
-3. Add the following to the end of the ``<VersionOverrides ... xsi:type="VersionOverridesV1_0">`` section of your manifest XML:
+4. Add the following to the end of the ``<VersionOverrides ... xsi:type="VersionOverridesV1_0">`` section of your manifest XML:

    .. code-block:: XML

      <WebApplicationInfo>
          <Id>Your Client ID</Id>
-         <Resource>api://...</Resource>
+         <Resource>api://.../Your Client ID</Resource>
          <Scopes>
              <Scope>openid</Scope>
              <Scope>profile</Scope>